-- 9.1 Using Excel or other relevant software compare area under the curve (AUC) for all samples.
-Increase in the AUC at least 2-fold above the negative control (baseline) is considered as positive response.
-Use relevant statistical analysis to compare AUC values for test samples with that of the baseline. - 9.2 A percent coefficient of variation is used to control precision and calculated for each control or test sample according to the following formula:
+- 9.1 Using Excel or other relevant software, compare area under the curve (AUC) for all samples.
+An increase in the AUC at least 2-fold above the negative control (baseline) is considered a positive response.
+Use relevant statistical analysis to compare AUC values for test samples to that of the baseline. - 9.2 A percent coefficient of variation is used to control precision and calculated for each control or test sample according to the following formula:

-%CV = (SD/Mean) x 100%
+$$%CV = (SD/Mean) \times 100\%$$